The Local Structure of Injective LOT-Complexes: Coloring tests

 \section{Coloring tests}

+A map between 2-complexes is called {\em combinatorial} if it maps open cells homeomorphically to open cells.
+A 2-complex is called {\em combinatorial} if the attaching maps for the 2-cells are combinatorial.
+Throughout the paper all 2-complexes are combinatorial.

 Let $K$ be a 2-complex.
-If we assign numbers $\omega(c)$ to the corners $c$ of the 2-cells of $K$ we arrive at an {\em angled 2-complex}.
+If we assign numbers $\omega(c)$ to the corners $c$ of the 2-cells of $K$ we arrive at an {\em angled 2-complex} (see Gersten \cite{Ger87}).
 Curvature in an angled 2-complex is defined in the following way.
 If $v$ is a vertex of $K$ then $\kappa(v)$, the curvature at $v$, is where the sum is taken over all the corners at $v$.
 If $d$ is a 2-cell of $K$ then $\kappa(d)$, the curvature of $d$, is where the sum is taken over all the corners in $d$ and $|\partial d|$ is the number of edges in the boundary of the 2-cell.
 The combinatorial Gauss-Bonnet Theorem states that

-A map $X\to K$ between 2-complexes is called {\em combinatorial} if it maps open cells homeomorphically to open cells.
+This was first proven by Ballmann and Buyalo \cite{BallBuy}, and later observed by McCammond and Wise \cite{McCammondWise}.
+Let $X\to K$ be a combinatorial map between 2-complexes.
 Note that if $K$ is an angled 2-complex then the angles in the 2-cells of $K$ can be pulled back to make $X$ into an angled 2-complex.
 We call this the angle structure on $X$ {\em induced} by the combinatorial map.

 A map $X\to K$ is an {\em immersion} if it is a local injection.